hschwentner/hschwentner.io/docs/domain-driven-refactorings/strategic/implement-bounded-context-from-scratch.md

 Implementing newly from scratch is the only possibility when the modernization is also moving to another language.
 This happens, for example, often when a project moves from Cobol to Java or C#.

 Building a bounded context from scratch risks losing domain knowledge that is hidden in the monolith.
-Also, such a bounded context may suffer from *second version syndrome*.
+Also, such a bounded context may suffer from *second-system syndrome*.

 ## Mechanics